icecube/skymap_scanner/README.md

 pip install .[pulsar]
 ```

-## Pulsar Example
+## Example
+This example is for the rabbitmq (default) broker.
+Steps for using a pulsar broker are similar and differences are noted throughout this example.
+The predominant difference is noted in [Queue Types](queue-types) (`Dockerfile_pulsar`).

 ### Example Startup
-You will need to get a pulsar broker address and authentication token to pass to both the server and client.
+You will need to get a rabbitmq broker address and authentication token to pass to both the server and client.
 Send a poke on slack #skymap-scanner to get those!

 #### 1. Launch the Server
 The server can be launched from anywhere with a stable network connection.
 You can run it from the cobalts for example.